LisaSkalon/orthonectid-plasmodium-genes/README.md

 # Orthonectid plasmodium-specific gene set

-DE.R is R script used for detection of orthonectid plasmodium-specific genes expressed on the parasitic plasmodium stage of their life cycle but unexpressed in sexual orthinectid individuals.
+DE.R is an R script used for detection of orthonectid plasmodium-specific genes expressed on the parasitic plasmodium stage of their life cycle but unexpressed in sexual orthinectid individuals.